 —opening the skull to remove the tumor or as much of the tumor as possiblePlacement of a shunt—a long thin tube is placed in the brain to let fluid drain out of the brain

-Radiation may be:
+Radiation therapy may be:

-External radiation therapy—Radiation is directed at the tumor from a source outside the body.
+External—Radiation is directed at the tumor from a source outside the body.

-If you have a metastatic brain tumor, you will receive whole brain radiation therapy (WBRT).
-WRBT may also be used in people who have cancer in other areas of the body to prevent brain cancer.If you have a primary brain tumor, you will receive more focused radiation therapy.
-Internal radiation therapy—Radioactive materials are placed into the body near the cancer cells.
+If you have a primary brain tumor, radiation beams will be focused on the tumor.
+If you have a secondary brain tumor, you will receive whole brain radiation therapy (WBRT).
+WRBT may also be used in people who have cancer in other areas of the body to prevent brain cancer.Internal (brachytherapy)—Radioactive materials are placed into the body near the cancer cells.